contexthub/contexthub.github.io/docs/dev-portal/context-rules/beacon/index.md

 ### Response

-Once a vault item is created, a hash response is returned with the following keys:
+Once a beacon is created, a hash response is returned with the following keys:

-- `id` - the unique id identifying the beacon
+- `id` - The unique id identifying the beacon
-- `name` - the name of the beacon
+- `name` - The name of the beacon
-- `uuid` - a 32-hexadecimal character string displayed in five groups separated by hyphens, in standardized UUID/GUID format (`8-4-4-4-12`)
+- `uuid` - A 32-hexadecimal character string displayed in five groups separated by hyphens, in standardized UUID/GUID format (`8-4-4-4-12`)
-- `major` - a 16-bit value from 1-65535
+- `major` - A 16-bit value from 1-65535
-- `minor` - a 16-bit value from 1-65535
+- `minor` - A 16-bit value from 1-65535
-- `tags` - an array of strings representing the tags for the beacon
+- `tags` - An array of strings representing the tags for the beacon
-- `tag_string` - an auto-generated read-only string representation of the tags used by Keen.io for analysis
+- `tag_string` - An auto-generated read-only string representation of the tags used by Keen.io for analysis

-Here's the structure of a vault item that was created above:
+Here's the structure of a beacon that was created above:

 {% gist CHLibrarian/13d02a106b74289d1dc3 %}
 <br />